josidbobo/StakingSmartContract/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

-Try running some of the following tasks:
+You can run the following tasks:

 ```shell
 npx hardhat accounts